mbernwieser/autodarts-caller/README.md

 ## Installation

+> [!IMPORTANT]
+> Perhaps consider using [lbormann/autodarts-caller](https://github.com/lbormann/autodarts-caller), which offers you more functions and is better and more regularly maintained.

 The following guide is designed for the raspberry-pi but this is no hard requirement.

 ### Install docker and autodarts-caller